 Best Flies for Oregon

-If you’re not sure on which flies to select for your Oregon fly fishing trip, here are our top recommendations.
+If you’re not sure on which flies to select for your fly fishing trip, here are our top recommendations.
 The fish don’t tend to be too picky, but stock up on these dry flies, streamers, and nymphs, and you’ll be good to go!

 Some of the most effective dry flies include the Royal Wulff, the Peacock Caddis, the foam Elk Hair Caddis, and the Adams Parachute.
 You’ll also catch loads of fish with patterns that imitate terrestrial insects, like the Spun Hair Hopper and the Idyl’s Deer Hair Ant.